 In July of 1786, however, Trumbull accepted Thomas Jefferson’s invitation to visit Paris, and he brought *Bunker’s Hill* and the *Attack on Quebec* with him.
 Jefferson, then the United States Ambassador to France, and a bit of artist himself, managed to convince Trumbull that he should turn his artistic talents towards a scene involving the Declaration of Independence.
 While in Paris, Trumbull began to sketch out the composition, taking into account Jefferson’s memory of the event and the [diplomat’s own sketch](http://artgallery.yale.edu/collections/objects/2805) of the Assembly Room in the Pennsylvania State House in Philadelphia where the Declaration of Independence was first presented to Congress and subsequently signed.

-The painting that resulted form this collaboration between artist and politician has become one of the most famous images in the history of American art.
+The painting that resulted from this collaboration between artist and politician has become one of the most famous images in the history of American art.
 It can be found on the back of the (seldom used) $2 bill, and has graced American postage stamps.
 And yet, what the painting depicts is often misunderstood.
 Trumbull himself called this painting *The Declaration of Independence, July 4, 1776*.
 However, this is inaccurate; this painting depicts not the signing of the document, but instead the presentation of a draft of it to Congress on 28 June 1776.
 Our attention begins with the five men standing in the middle of the painting, the so-called Committee of Five that was primarily responsible for the written document.
 They are—from left to right—John Adams of Massachusetts, Roger Sherman of Connecticut, Robert R. Livingston of New York, Thomas Jefferson of Virginia, and Benjamin Franklin of Pennsylvania.
 Clearly, the red-headed Jefferson is the most important, for he alone holds the document that he presents to John Hancock, the President of the Continental Congress, who sits behind the desk.

 Of the five men standing, Trumbull was able to paint three of them—Adams, Jefferson, and Franklin—from life and directly onto the canvas prior to departing from Europe.
 When the artist returned to the United States in 1789, he spent several years traveling up and down the eastern seaboard so that he could paint portraits from life.
 This was not always possible, however, and in 1817—some 27 years later, Trumbull was still at work on what would become his most famous image.
 He wrote to Jefferson that year to inform the former president as to the progress he had made on this relatively small—21” x 31”—image: